 On 17 April 2013 the Council signed a 30-year contract for circa £315m with FCC Environment to build and operate an Energy from Waste (EfW) facility.
 FCC Buckinghamshire Ltd, a special purpose vehicle, has been set up by FCC Environment with the sole purpose of delivering the contract.
 Financial close was completed on 22nd August 2013 and construction commenced on site on 11 September 2013.
-The arrangement requires the Council to pay the Facilities Payment Sum (a single bullet payment of £181m) which equates to 85% of the construction costs of the project.
-The facility has passed acceptance testing and was operational in late June.
-Payment was made in June 2016.
+The arrangement requires the Council to pay the Facilities Payment Sum (a single bullet payment of £180m) which equates to 85% of the construction costs of the project.
+The facility has passed acceptance testing and is due to be operational in late May.
+Payment is due on 31 May 2016.